-Whether you’re an architect, architecture student, or just a big fan of all things design, books are some of the best ways to expand your knowledge of the built environment and “learn from the greats.”
+Whether you’re an architect, an urban planner, an architecture student, or just an architecture enthusiast, books are some of the best ways to expand your knowledge and understanding of the built environment and “learn from the greats.”
+Cityscapes give us a glimpse of metropolitan architecture but it's important to recognize where it all stems from.
+Architecture matters.
 That’s why we have compiled 25 of our favorite books for architects and architecture lovers.

-Many of these books are popular pieces about architecture theory that seriously influenced the profession and represent the manifestos of specific architectural movements—think Venturi, Scott Brown, and Izenour’s Learning from Las Vegas and its relationship to the Postmodern movement.
+Many of these books are popular pieces about architecture theory that seriously influenced the architectural profession—modern architecture and contemporary architecture are informed by these works.
+They represent the manifestos of specific architectural movements—think Venturi, Scott Brown, and Izenour’s Learning from Las Vegas and its relationship to the Postmodern movement.
 We also included great resource books that show how architectural drawings can truly be works of art.
 If you love flipping through beautifully detailed drawings, you’ll love Manual of Section or even A Visual Dictionary to Architecture.

 Plus, if you’re looking for a gift for an architecture lover in your life, they might be missing an architectural classic that would complete their library.
 In this case, we think famous titles like the revolutionary Le Corbusier’s Towards a New Architecture or Rem Koolhaas’ Delirious New York are some great choices.

 Keep scrolling to find 25 great books about architecture.

 A Visual Dictionary of Architecture by Francis D. K. Ching